Why your Approach to Leadership Needs to Change

 Of these distinctions however, one stands out above all others, what we prefer in a boss.
 A baby boomer and Generation X to some degree, prefer a boss who listens, is fair and acts in a consistent manner.
 A millennial on the other hand doesn’t want a boss at all… they prefer a mentor.

 That’s right today’s millennial generation, now the largest generation in the workforce, doesn’t want a boss at all.
 Let that sink in for a minute…

 If you are a leader today this distinction suggests that most of what you’ve learned or been taught in the past about leadership is null and void for leading future generations.

 If on the other hand you are considering becoming a leader, it’s quite possible that the job you’ve been pursuing is no longer relevant.

 Everything we’ve known, learned and practiced relative to effective leadership is, for all intensive purposes, about to change.
 What will vary however is the speed at which this change will take place.
-Industries like tech, in which younger generations tend to be dominant will likely shift towards a mentorship approach first, followed by more traditional industries like manufacturing.
+Industries like tech, in which younger generations tend to be dominant will likely shift towards a mentorship approach first.
+This will be followed by more traditional industries like manufacturing.

 Is a change for you or your organization underway?

-I’d suggest that if an organization’s current approach to leadership doesn’t shift towards mentorship then in fact fewer millennials will work for that organization, which in turn will mean that eventually, as older generations stop working, the organization itself will be forced to introduce changes or cease to exist.
+I’d suggest that if an organization’s current approach to leadership doesn’t shift towards mentorship, fewer millennials will work for that organization.
+This may eventually mean that, as older generations stop working, the organization itself will be forced to introduce changes or cease to exist.

 © Shawn Casemore 2017.
 All rights reserved.